CICD-Demo/restapis/demo/README.md

 If you intend to deploy into [OpenShift](http://openshift.com), you can use the `postgresql-openshift` profile

     mvn clean package -Ppostgresql-openshift

+### Building TicketMonster with MySQL (for OpenShift)

+If you intend to deploy into [OpenShift](http://openshift.com), you can use the `mysql-openshift` profile

+    mvn clean package -Pmysql-openshift

 ## Running TicketMonster